 Recent events in Europe and the growing interest in trustworthy news sources prompted ARTE to supplement The European Collection with a second pillar that will help foster media pluralism and pan-European debate.
 Building on ARTE Journal, ARTE’s bilingual (French/German) daily news programme, a new weekly format is to be produced in English and Spanish initially and to be made available on arte.tv starting in the autumn of 2022.

 To facilitate its Europe-wide distribution, the project will be undertaken in collaboration with a consortium of six national partners from all over Europe that will integrate the weekly round-up in their online programming: Le Soir (Belgium), Kathimerini (Greece), Internazionale (Italy), Telex (Hungary), El País (Spain) and Gazeta Wyborcza (Poland).

 From the media policy point of view, The European Collection is among the ideas floated at Franco-German level in response to the Treaty of Aachen signed on 22 January 2019, Article 9 of which calls for the establishment of a digital Franco-German platform.

 Since April 2022 the project has been financed with funds from the European budget for “multilingual audiovisual news content using European Media platforms”.

-The soft launch in 2020 was made possible by co-financing from the MEDIA sub-programme of Creative Europe.
-In 2021, the European Collection benefits from further EU funding as part of a project entitled “Towards a European Public Sphere: Multilingual Programmes from across Europe” within the Multimedia Actions budget.
+The soft launch 2020 was made possible by European co-financing through MEDIA, which is a sub-programme of Creative Europe.
+In 2021 The European Collection received European funds from the Multimedia Action budget as part of the project Towards a European Public Sphere: Multilingual Programmes from across Europe.